electron/electron/TESTING.md

 This page tracks the issues, contributions, and status of running the Electron Test Suite.
+For more information, see GitHub issue [electron#18550](https://github.com/electron/electron/issues/18550).

 # ARM device